LocalCoinSwap/api-examples/README.md

-## LocalCoinSwap Cryptography
+## LocalCoinSwap API Examples

-This is a simple demonstration of some of the cryptography underpinning the LocalCoinSwap exchange.
-You can use this to perform various trading functionality offline, or work with the private keys to your account.
+This is a simple demonstration of some of the functionality of the LocalCoinSwap API.
+You can our API to automate trades, or work with the private keys to your account.

-You can use the examples contained in this repository to verify that LocalCoinSwap does not have access to your non-custodial private keys.
-As developers will see from the code, your password which is used for decrypting private keys is never sent to us.
-Instead, it is used for decrypting the private keys which we store on your behalf after you encrypt them and send them to us.

-(This is a similar setup used by many non-custodial wallet providers)
+This repository is updated with examples based only on requests from users of the API.
+If you are confused about how to do something with our API then raise a Github issue and we will add an example for you.
+Whatever your use-case, don't be afraid to raise an issue.

+### Current examples

+(Python)
+Decrypting mnemonic from encrypted blob endpoint
+Get wallet addresses from exchange

+(Javascript)
+Decrypting mnemonic from encrypted blob endpoint

 ### Installation